Planetary Science Research Discoveries

 Orange "soil": On the Moon, a mixture of very small dark orange and black glass balls which formed from quickly cooled lava droplets during a pyroclastic eruption.

-Ordinary chondrite: The most common class of meteorite to fall on Earth.
+Ordinary chondrite: The most common class of meteorite falling on Earth.
 They contain variable amounts of metal and chondrules in a matrix of mostly silicate minerals.
 See chondrite.

 Organic: Pertaining to carbon-containing compounds.
 Organic compounds can be formed by both biological and non-biological processes.